FISCO-BCOS/FISCO-BCOS/README.md

 **Reliability**: Verified by multiple running cross-organization financial applications.

 **Usability**: Offer user-friendly and comprehensive toolkits including interactive console, deployment tools, block browsers, SDK, and other supporting tools.

+## Compatibility

+Version 2.0 introduces new internal block data formats and network protocols for new features and improved capabilities.
+For the users of version 1.3, the existing smart contracts can be directly reused on version 2.0, but extra data migration will be required to upgrade from version 1.3 to version 2.0.

 ## Featured Cases